planetarium/snack.planetarium.dev/content/posts/2019/04/libplanet-0.2.eng.md

 Libplanet is a common library that solves game implementation problems such as
 <abbr title="Peer-to-Peer">P2P</abbr> communication and data synchronization
-when creating online multi-play games that run on distributed P2P.
+when creating online multiplay games that run on distributed P2P.

 Libplanet is now being developed in C# language, with the aim of being used in conjunction with the popular Unity engine.
 Of course, even if you don't use Unity,
-Libplanet targets [.NET Standard 2.0][3] so that it's easy to attach to games that are implemented on a .NET or Mono platform.
+Libplanet targets [.NET Standard 2.0][3] so that it's easy to use for games that are implemented on .NET or Mono.

 Another feature of Libplanet is that it is a library, not an engine or a framework.
-While engines and frameworks control the entry point (`Main()` method) of the game/program process and preempt the control flow, only letting game programmers script custom code in only allowed portions, Libplanet does not preempt the game process and operates unobtrusively, operating only where it is explicitly invoked by the game programmer.
+Since engines and frameworks control the entry point (`Main()` method) of a process and dictate its execution flow, game programmers have limited control and can only program essentially through scripts within sections explictly allowed.
+Libplanet does not preempt the game process and operates only when it is explicitly invoked by the game programmer.
-This allows us to work with already-established game engines like Unity.
+This allows Libplanet to function with game engines like Unity without imposing additional limitations on the developer.

 Libplanet is listed on [NuGet] along with [API docs][4].